explain home explain home explain home explain homeexplain banner

 Example usage:

-xsltproc -o normalised.xml pages-normalise.xsl index.xml
+xsltproc -o my-word.norm pages2normalise.xsl index.xml

-xsltproc -o my-docbook.xml wordml-final.xsl blocks.xml
+xsltproc -o my-docbook.xml blocks2dbk.xsl my-word.blks

 Supported Elements